-This technical paper describes the use of Process Models along with Computer Simulation to analyze the Economics and Operations of Growing Pompano in Open Ocean Sea cages.
-The coauthors are associated with Mariculture Technologies International and have extensive experience with Pompano fry production and grow-out.
+This afternoon, I will describe for you the use of Process Models along with Computer Simulation to analyze the Economics and Operations of Growing Pompano in Open Ocean Sea cages.
+My coauthors and I are associated with Mariculture Technologies International and my coauthors have extensive experience with Pompano fry production and grow-out.

-Even in those cases where a Process is relatively straight-forward, drawing a Process Flow Sheet is strongly recommended.
+Even in those cases where a Process is relatively straight-forward, I strongly recommend drawing a Process Flow Sheet.
 It only takes a few components to render the "Black Box" approach to Process Analysis a candidate for Chaos Theory.

 The Flow Sheet constitutes a Process Description.
 A design for the Operations.

-With a concise description, one can proceed with detailed Investment Analysis as well as an Outline for Operational characterization including steps toward optimization.
+With a concise description, one can proceed with detailed Investment Analysis as well as an Outline for Operational characterization.

 Finally, the Process Flow Sheet is the first step in conducting a Hazard Analysis of Critical Control Points or more widely known by its initials, HACCP.